 Splenic Artery Aneurysm

-Splenic artery medial degeneration can happen because of atherosclerosis, portal hypertension, pancreatitis, or mycosis.
+Medial degeneration of the splenic artery can happen because of atherosclerosis, portal hypertension, pancreatitis or mycosis.
 Three-dimensional gradient-echo sequence is the best for the examination and evaluation of the splenic artery and vein to exclude an aneurysm.

 Splenic Vein Thrombosis